broadinstitute/cromwell/docs/LanguageSupport.md

 As well as the changes to the WDL spec between draft-2 and 1.0, Cromwell also supports nested scatters and the [localization_optional](optimizations/FileLocalization.md) optimization in WDL 1.0.

-### CWL 1.0

-Cromwell provides support for Common Workflow Language (CWL), beginning with the core spec, and most heavily used requirements.
-If you spot a CWL feature that Cromwell doesn't support, please notify us using an issue on our github page!

 ## Future Language Support

 ### WDL 'development'